gradle/community/docs/events/gsoc/2025/configuration-cache-and-lock-contention.md

     * The `ArgumentBuilder` class was refactored to be stateless, receiving the `LiquibaseInfo` DTO as a method parameter instead of holding a reference to the `Project`.

 * **Pull Request**: [#176](https://github.com/liquibase/liquibase-gradle-plugin/pull/176)
+*  **Gradle Cookbook Entry**: Based on this work, a guide was created for the Gradle Cookbook: [Example - Configuration Cache compatibility for the Liquibase plugin](https://cookbook.gradle.org/plugin-development/configuration-cache/example-config-cache-liquibase-plugin/).
 * **Status**: ⏳ **Open** (In communication with the maintainer and answering their questions)

 ---